 Those who flock straight to L.L.
 Bean and see nothing else of Freeport are missing out.
-The city's charming backstreets are lined with historic buildings and old clapboard houses, and there's a pretty little harbor on the south side of the Harraseeket River.
-It's true, many who come to the area do so simply to shop—L.L.
+The town's charming backstreets are lined with historic buildings and old clapboard houses, and there's a pretty little harbor on the south side of the Harraseeket River.
+It's true that many who come to the area do so simply to shop: L.L.
 Bean is the store that put Freeport on the map, and plenty of outlets and some specialty stores have settled here.
 Still, if you choose, you can stay awhile and experience more than fabulous bargains; beyond the shops are bucolic nature preserves with miles of walking trails and plenty of places for leisurely ambling that don't require the overuse of your credit cards.

 Follow Route 77 through South Portland (sometimes called "SoPo") to reach the affluent bedroom community of Cape Elizabeth, where a detour along...

 - 1 Restaurants